ryoppippi/cv/ryotaro_kimura.typ

   === Visa Status

-  Work permission without restrictions in UK (spouse visa) ],
+  Already have a work permission without restrictions in UK (*spouse visa*) ],
   )